Ngenome/NextJS-Tailwind-Weather-App/README.md

 ### Configuration

 The app requires an API key to autocomplete the location using `google-places-autocomplete-api`.
-Check if there is a `.env` file provided with the app's source code.
-If not, create a new `.env` file in the project's root directory and add the following line:
+Check if there is a `.env.local` file provided with the app's source code.
+If not, create a new `.env.local` file in the project's root directory and add the following line:

-API_KEY=your-api-key
+NEXT_PUBLIC_MAPS_API_KEY=`<your-google-api-key>`

-Replace `your-api-key` with your actual API key for the weather API you are using.
+Replace `your-google-api-key` with your actual API key for the weather API you are using.

 ### Running the App